 - To offer leadership towards solutions.

 - To promote united action and cooperation among individuals and organizations devoted to the educational interests of the community, state, and nation.

 Founded in 1950, the Modesto Teachers Association (MTA) is an advocate for educators representing about 1,650 certificated members.
 MTA includes teachers (TK-12), Beginning Teacher Support and Assessment (BTSA) mentors, Peer Assistance and Review (PAR) consultants, child development professionals, counselors, special education personnel, and many more certificated employees of Modesto City Schools (MCS).

 MTA members may obtain assistance in the protection of professional and civil rights and receive reports and publications of the Association.
 MTA members are provided a forum to consider a tentative agreement (Collective Bargaining Agreement), which is driven by active members' input and negotiated by the Bargaining Team.

-MCS has hired about 129 new teachers since July 1, 2018 with most fully credentialed and a few holding a Provisional Internship Permit (PIP) or Short-Term Staff Permit (STSP).
+In the past 4 years, MCS has hired over 160 new teachers with most fully credentialed and a few holding a Provisional Internship Permit (PIP) or Short-Term Staff Permit (STSP).
 The District is continuing to advertise for new K-12 teachers.

 To welcome new teachers, Modesto Teachers Association has held an annual dinner filled with raffle prizes, great food, and passionate teachers.
 This year's event for new teachers was on Tuesday, September 18, 2018 at Famiglia Bistro.